jsirianni/relay/README.md

-# relay
+# Relay

-Relay is an event forwarding service, useful for taking in messages and shipping them to a defined destination, such as SendGrid
+Relay is an event forwarding service.
+The Frontend takes in an HTTP POST request and sends it to Google PubSub.
+The Forwarding service ships the message to a pre configured destination.